PTAAS EXCHANGE

 In addition to compliance or following data security best practices, other basic security measures should be taken into account.
 These include:

-In closing, remember that even startups need to take a proactive approach to cybersecurity.
-This can vary depending on your exact business with different levels of security, from a risk-based approach, to meeting compliance certification requirements, to a simpler set of best practices.
+In closing, remember that even startups need to take a proactive approach to their information security.
+This can vary depending on your exact business with different levels of security, from a risk-based approach to meeting compliance certification requirements to a more straightforward set of best practices.

-For companies interested in improving their security posture, consider turning to Cobalt.
+For companies interested in improving their security posture, consider turning to Cobalt and our trusted security team.
 Our innovative Pentest as a Service (PtaaS) platform makes pentesting easy.
 Further, Cobalt offers a variety of cybersecurity consulting services to help improve your security posture.

 Sources